How can I internationalise my Linkedin prospecting?

 2. The ability to send them prospecting sequences on LinkedIn all at once.

-At the same time, we’ve translated all our existing blog posts for SEO purposes.
+6. At the same time, we translated all our existing blog posts for SEO, optimizing our digital communication and facilitating our export to international markets.

 June 2023:

-To answer all these questions, we’ve set up MirrorChat.
+8. To answer all these questions, we’ve set up MirrorChat.
 A tool for centralizing the 10 LinkedIn messaging systems, equipped with response templates.
-Here, one of our team spent around 1 hour a day on MirrorChat.
-Without this tool, it would have taken him all day.
+Here, one of our team spent around 1 hour a day on MirrorChat, optimizing our international business practices.
+Without this tool, it would have taken her all day, increasing the risk of errors in our communication.

 July 2023: